zhxinyu/cosan/README.md

 [comment]: <> (Our library contains simple and efficient tools for predictive data analysis.
 It is accessible to everybody, and reusable in various contexts.)

-Fun fact: We name this project as Cosan as it is based and derived from the initial of surname of each contributing member.
+Fun fact: We name this project as Cosan as it is based on and derived from the initial of surname of each contributing member.
 Specifically,
 ```
-C(Chen)Z(Zhang)Z(Zhou) --> CZZ --> Cosan (CZZ used to be stock code for Cosan, a public listed company in energy)
+C(Chen)Z(Zhang)Z(Zhou) --> CZZ --> Cosan (CZZ used to be stock code for Cosan, a public listed company in energy.
+Only recently, Cosan changed its stock code to CSAN.)
 ```